 Our human capital strategy is a meaningful driver of our overall enterprise strategy and our longterm performance.
 Our employees drive the company's value proposition, innovate better ways to serve our clients and act as custodians of our reputation.
-We seek to empower our employees by providing development and learning opportunities to help each person reach their full potential, by promoting an inclusive, diverse and equitable workplace and by improving organizational effectiveness.
+We seek to empower our employees by providing development and learning opportunities to help each person reach their full potential.
+The Board of Directors' Human Resources Committee oversees our human capital management strategy and receives regular updates on matters such as engagement, culture. talent management, retention and productivity.